Why is pruning tomatoes popular with some gardeners and not at all by others?

 I take great joy in tending my garden and probably fuss over it a little too much.
 But then isn't that what gardening is all about?
 Getting out in the sunshine, breathing the fresh air and enjoying the tranquil feeling of watching your garden grow.
 I call it my "health happiness."

-link will connect you to our website article on this subject.
-Also, if you are interested how to stake your tomatoes, be sure to read our article on
+For more information about growing tomatoes our pruning tomatoes link will connect you to our website article on this subject.
+Also, if you are interested in how to stake your tomatoes, be sure to read my article on tomato cage.

 Happy Gardening